‘I feel just like a sitting duck’: Americans stranded by war in Middle East express frustration

 However, US citizens who have reached out to the State Department said they were frustrated by the very limited guidance they have received.

-And the number, when one calls it, still advised in a recorded message on Tuesday afternoon, “please do not rely on the US government for assisted departure or evacuation at this time.”
+Until at least Tuesday afternoon, callers were advised in a recorded message, “please do not rely on the US government for assisted departure or evacuation at this time.”
 It urged Americans to enroll in the Smart Traveler Enrollment Program for updates and said, “in the event of ongoing military action, Americans should shelter in place until it is safe to move about freely.”

 “It would be hilarious if it wasn’t so frustrating,” said Forrest Harrington, a US citizen stuck in Dubai.
 He was only meant to have a layover there on Saturday and was returning to the US from a work trip in India.